• Skip to primary navigation

 Although some choose to marinade their fish for at least 30 minutes, it’s not necessary.
 The adobo, garlic, salt and pepper provide enough flavor instantly and as such doesn’t need to marinade.

-Can I Cook More than One Fish at a Time?
+Can I cook more than one fish at a time?

 For the best results, do not overcrowd your frying pan as this will lower the heat of the oil causing the fish to soak too much oil and not form the best crispy exterior.

-Other Seafood Recipes You Will Love
+Other Fish Recipes You Will Love

 • Bacalao a la Vizcaina served in a white bowl with a side of white rice, half of an avocado and cilantro.